 SICRI was established to" facilitate communication and collaboration between researchers and cultural practitioners working with small island communities.
 SICRI’s principal aim is to research and assist the maintenance and development of the language, literature, music, dance, folkloric and media cultures of small island communities."
 Of particular interest on its Web site are the full-text proceedings of its International Conference on Small Island Cultures, held annually since 2005.

-Note: The Institute of Island Studies maintains a listing of other organizations involved with islands / small states research on its Island Networking page.
+Note: The Institute of Island Studies maintains a listing of other organizations involved with islands / small states research on its Links page (see "Additional Resources") .

 When you are doing research on a topic, you will often encounter unfamiliar terms and concepts, or familiar ones used in a specialized way.
-ENCYCLOPEDIAS provide background information on unfamiliar subjects, leading you quickly to key ideas and sources in developing your topic.
-Encyclopedias covering Island Studies topics include:
+ENCYCLOPEDIAS and other reference books provide background information on unfamiliar subjects, leading you quickly to key ideas and sources in developing your topic.
+Reference books covering Island Studies topics include:

 Created by: Simon Lloyd, B.A., M.L.I.S.